victorjonsson/PHP-Rocker-facebook-login/README.md

 ### 2) Add the facebook login package

-Add `"rocker/facebook-login" : "1.*"` to the application requirements in *composer.json* and call `composer update` in the console.
+Add `"rocker/facebook-login" : "1.*"` to the application requirements in *composer.json* and run `composer update` in the console.

 ### 3) Edit config.php